codefellows/code-of-conduct/README.md

 ## Community Goal: Be Kind

 Our community of staff, instructors, students, and alumni strives to be kind.
-This is the guiding principle for conducting oneself within the Code Fellows community.
+This is the guiding principle for conducting oneself within the Code Fellows community (in-person and in all virtual spaces).

 While kindness can be generally understood, we recognize that kindness in a professional setting means (but is not limited to):

-- **Be welcoming**: We strive to be a community who welcomes and supports people of all backgrounds and identities.
+- **Be welcoming**: Small friendly gestures go a long way.
+We strive to be a community who welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited to, members of any race, ethnicity, culture, national origin, color, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.
 - **Be considerate**: Any decision you take will affect users and colleagues and you should take those consequences into account when making decisions.
 Remember that we’re a worldwide community, so you might not be communicating in someone else’s primary language.
 Your work will be used by other people and you in turn will depend on the work of others.
-- **Give attribution, engage honestly**: Since the quality of our work often depends on the contributions of others, we strive to give proper attribution.
-As members of the community, we agree to represent ourselves truthfully, claim only work that is our own, properly attribute collaborations, and engage earnestly and honestly in all assignments.
 - **Be respectful**: Not all of us will agree all of the time, but disagreement is no excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It’s important to remember that a community where people feel uncomfortable or threatened is not a productive one.
-Your presence may not impact other's ability to learn.
+Your treatment of others shall not negatively impact other's ability to learn.
+Choose patience, and give others the benefit of the doubt.
+- **Give attribution, engage honestly**: Since the quality of our work often depends on the contributions of others, we strive to give proper attribution to all sources used, including chatbots, web articles, and Q&A sites (like Stack Overflow).
+As members of the community, we agree to represent ourselves truthfully, claim only work that is our own, properly attribute collaborations, and engage earnestly and honestly in all assignments.
 - **Be careful in the words that we choose**: We are a community of learning professionals and we conduct ourselves professionally.
 Be kind to others both within the community and beyond the community.
 Do not insult, minimize, marginalize, or put down other participants, cultures, or sub-cultures.
 Contribute positively to the learning environment.
-- **Be a professional**: Practice the use of professional language when interacting with the community.
+- **Be a professional**: Practice the use of professional behavior and language when interacting with the community.
 Your actions are a reflection of your character, and should positively reflect a high level of professional integrity.
 Avoid the use of slang, innuendo, and profanity.
 - **Try to understand why we disagree**: Disagreements, both social and technical, happen all the time.
 It is important that we resolve disagreements and differing views constructively.
 It is human to err; focus on exercising healthy conflict resolution techniques whenever possible.
 - **Harassment and exclusionary behavior aren’t acceptable.**